collabnix/kubelabs/GitOps101/argocd.md

   destination:
     server: https://kubernetes.default.svc
     namespace: guestbook

+  syncPolicy:
+    syncOptions:
+    - CreateNamespace=true
 ```

-The yaml is rather self explanatory, and it contains two main parts.
+The YAML is rather self-explanatory, and it contains two main parts.
 The part under ```source``` and the part under ```destination```.
 The source represents the Git source that resembles the desired state your cluster should be in, and the destination represents the cluster you are aiming at.
+Under ```source```, you set the ```repoUrl```, which points to the repository you want to sync with your cluster, followed by the ```targetRevision```, which points to the commit you want to target.
+Setting ```HEAD``` points at the latest commit, which is what you usually want, by you can set it to a different commit hash depending on your needs.
+The last option ```path``` points to the folder within the repository that you want to track.
+This is useful if you want to use a single repo to control multiple clusters where you can point the source at various paths in the repo.

+Considering the ```destination```, the first variable is the ```server``` variable, where you need to set the location of your Kubernetes cluster.
+In the above example, we are assuming that you are running ArgoCD in that same server that your cluster is available in, which means that you can use ```https://kubernetes.default.svc``` to point at it.
+However, if you are using a cluster elsewhere, this needs to point there.
+The second variable is ```namespace```, which specifies the namespace where you want the deployments to happen.

+Another important option is the ```syncOptions```, which allows you to have better control over how ArgoCD syncs with your cluster.
+In the above case, an option has been added to create the namespace if it doesn't exist.
+A comprehensive list of available options can be found in the [official documenatation](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-options/).
+Another sync policy that is important to look at is the [automated syncpolicy](https://argo-cd.readthedocs.io/en/stable/user-guide/auto_sync/), which gives you options such as allowing the application to self-heal, sync, and many other options that you would need to fine-tune when running ArgoCD with a commercial grade cluster.

 While this simple exmaple is good for a small cluster, you probably want something a little more complex for commercial clusters since large clusters that have various microservices that are managed by different teams would have trouble using a single Git repo for everything.
 As such, you can define different yaml files for individual microservices and have them bound to different Git repos.
 Still, this is not a perfect solution since a different Git repo for each microservice would be infeasible, which is where Application Sets come in.